Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 1. Old Town Restaurants

 The medieval centre is compact and heavily visited.
 On the main squares, a main course can easily reach €25–35.
+You are paying for location and steady foot traffic.

 Move two streets away and the atmosphere shifts — and so do the menus.
 On cruise ship days, terraces in the centre fill up by early afternoon, which makes finding a reasonably priced table more difficult.